JustinDiament/PhotoMod/README.md

    class that implements that interface called ImageInteractiveControllerImpl in order to support the functionality that FeaturesImpl needs to accurately respond to the events it is listening for.
-The existing controller interface, ImageController, lacked the necessary functionality to provide visual response to individual events that FeaturesImpl would need to react to over time ( rather, it was geared towards reacting to batch commands submitted en masse through scripting and not showing the user the resulting Images directly).
+The existing controller interface, ImageController, lacked the necessary functionality to provide visual response to individual events that FeaturesImpl would need to react to over time.
+   Rather, it was geared towards reacting to batch commands submitted en masse through scripting and not showing the user the resulting Images directly.
 As a result, the ImageInteractiveController interface and its implementation were created to update the model and view in response to FeaturesImpl hearing a broadcast event.